 Personal data held is regularly reviewed to ensure its continued accuracy and necessity to our purposes.
 Inaccurate or redundant data is updated or deleted as appropriate.

-Your personal data will only be held and processed within the EEA, and outside of the EEA in countries deemed by the European Commission to be providing adequate protection for the rights and freedoms of data subjects in connection with the processing of personal data (‘adequate jurisdictions’) or to third party companies (eg Google) that are signatories to the EU-US Privacy Shield.
+Your personal data will only be held and processed within the United Kingdom, the EEA, and outside of the EEA in countries deemed by the European Commission to be providing adequate protection for the rights and freedoms of data subjects in connection with the processing of personal data (‘adequate jurisdictions’) or to third party companies (eg Google) that are signatories to the EU-US Privacy Shield.
 The Privacy Shield ensures data is protected to the same standards as used within the EEA.

 We implement all necessary technical and organisational measures to ensure personal data you provide to us is held and treated securely, and to mitigate the risk or loss, misuse or alteration of this data.